 Practice makes perfect.
 That’s what we all heard when learning to ride a bike, to play an instrument or to master a pose.
 The first time you try it seems hopeless, there are just too many things you have no control over: coordination, balance, rhythm, strength.
 Yet somehow you keep trying and trying and there is a […]

 Those stories are now everywhere, even on Netflix: yoga teachers whose behavior is questionable, or downright wrong.
 They are dishonest and greedy, sexually aggressive and inappropriate, selfish and way too much into themselves.

+Why is meditation so hard?
 It sounds like the simplest thing in the world: sit calmly in a quiet place for a while and observe your internal feelings and thoughts.
 And yet, it is one of the hardest things to actually do.

 My take on yoga philosophy I was not immediately drawn to yoga philosophy.
 When I started my personal yoga path, as a 29-year old performer, I was mainly interested in the physical aspects of yoga practice- which was really weird, as I was interested in philosophy in general.

 Picture this: a battlefield, where two armies are rallied for battle.
 This battle has been building for a generation: the leading warriors on both sides grew up together, and have been in conflict since their youth.

+Not even on the inside.
 This is a scientific fact: every bone in every body is different.
 Some differences are huge, some are minor.
 But they are big enough to create enormous variations in how our joints are put together, which in turn will determine how much movement each joint can create.

 It’s one of these things you spend years without knowing and when you get it, you wonder how could you have not seen it before.